Freelance Front-end Developer and UX Engineer

-We created a feature-rich website with smooth transitions, subtle animations and a 3D (WebGL) interactive drone show!
+We created a feature-rich website with smooth transitions, subtle animations and a 3D (WebGL) interactive drone show to welcome visitors!
 All this mixed with impressive case studies, videos and immersive interactive content.

-The website is fully manageable from a "headless" CMS.
+The website is fully manageable from their headless CMS.
 By using a webhook the site is build and cached instantly when the CMS is updated.
 This makes the site SEO-friendly and blazing fast!

 Visit veritystudios.com for the full experience.

 I developed the entire website (both back- and frontend) for the great people at Outpost.